 With the Pepperdine men’s team, we’ve been using a specific structure to these individual video meetings to help improve our blocking.
 It’s simple and any coach can implement these techniques.

 First of all, if we are trying to guide our players into some discoveries, we better have an idea of where we are guiding them!
 To do this, we need to have some keys.

 There are lots of things to coach your blockers on, but here are three that we are focusing with our wing (left and right side) blockers:

 2. We need to get across the net at the right time.
 This is eyework and handwork.
 We need to have the eyework to see the speed of the set, see the hitter, and anticipate the moment of contact and when the ball is going to cross the net.
-And to that, we need to add the handwork where our arms need to go straight across the net, rather than an up-and-over “swatting” habit that some blockers can get into.
+Furthermore, we need to add the handwork where our arms go straight across the net, rather than an up-and-over.
+This is the “swatting” habit that some blockers can get into.
 Once our blockers understand this concept, we simply call it ACROSS.

 3. If we teach our blockers to be dynamic, to run and use their arms to jump, there is more motion involved than a static block move.
 It is more complex, but we think the trade-off is worth it.
 However, one tendency that some blockers have is to “helicopter”, where their outside hand is pressing over, but their inside hand is fading off.
 It’s important to make a move where both hands extend across the net and stay over.
 Again, a simple key for this is: BOTH HANDS.

 Once a blocker understands these 3 keys, it’s pretty simple to use video to help guide them into learning more about their blocking.
 All you need is some match video and a pencil and paper.
 I give the player a notepad and we call up all the attacks where he was a blocker.
 Then he makes a simple grid.